GovTechSG/govtech-free-access/support.md

 - **What does the central funding include and how do I create spaces?**

     You will not have subscription rights for the subscription funded for you.
 However, you have two options:
-    - You can create a new SHIP-HATS account with a $0 base subscription, without any base or add-on, or
+    - You can create a new SHIP-HATS account with a $0 base subscription, without any base or add-on
     - Another Subscription Admin can add you as a Secondary Admin or Project Admin to their own subscription.
 This will allow you to create and manage a new Confluence space.

 ### Technical support